 - Hurry to your car to spend 45 minutes in traffic coming home

-Okay fine — clearly all that stuff sucks, except for one thing.
-It makes for a great boundary.
+Okay, fine — clearly, all that stuff sucks, except for one thing.
+It makes for a clear boundary.
 At the end of that commute, when you finally get home and collapse on the couch, there is no ambiguity about whether your workday has ended.
 You may have some things still to do, but you are home.
 Work is over.

 Take a walk around the block.
 Change your clothes.
 Sit in your parked car and wave a fist at imagined asshats cutting you off.
 Once again, the specifics are up to you.
 But putting down the laptop isn’t enough.
-Especially if you use that laptop for personal matters, too.
+Especially if you also use that laptop for personal matters.
 Give yourself a means of “coming home” from work each day.
-Allow yourself to mentally hang up your hat and relax after a job well done.
+Allow yourself to mentally hang up your hat and relax after a good day’s work.

 3. Use Spaces Meaningfully

-The area(s) where you work, and how you set up your space has a huge impact on motivation and focus (see #6).
+The area(s) where you work and how you set up your space greatly impact motivation and focus.
 If you count yourself among the lucky few who have a home office to work from, that’s great.
-For those of us who don’t, we have to get a bit more creative.
-In either case, it is good to identify where you plan to spend most of your time working each day, and to set up that space to energize you and help you stay in work mode.
+However, for those who don’t, we have to get a bit more creative.
+In either case, it is good to identify where you spend most of your time working each day and set up that space to energize you and help you stay in work mode.

-Whether you work in your kitchen, in the living room, on your back patio, or at a coffee shop down the street, be intentional about your work station.
+Whether you work in your kitchen, the living room, your back patio, or a coffee shop down the street, be intentional about your workstation.
 Keep the tools you’re likely to need for the job nearby – water bottle, notebook, phone charger, clown makeup, robo-spatula, whatever you rely on frequently.
-At the same time, do what you can to reduce the distractions in this area.
-Or, simply choose an area that is prone to fewer distractions in the first place.
-Shape your workspace so that getting work done is the easier thing, and losing momentum is harder.
+At the same time, do what you can to reduce distractions in this area.
+Or, choose a location that is prone to fewer distractions in the first place.
+Shape your workspace so that getting work done is easier and losing momentum is harder.

-And finally, try to stick to the same area (or small number of areas) to work in each day.
+And finally, try to stick to the same area (or a small number of locations) to work in each day.
 Build up the association in your brain between that space and being ultra-productive.

 4. Be the Manager

-Whatever industry you work in and whatever job you do, we all have a need for accountability and oversight in order to do our best possible work.
-How we receive that accountability and oversight varies greatly based on industry, who we work for, and our job levels.
-But for the sake of argument, I’m going to wrap them all up together under the familiar title of a manager.
+Whatever industry you work in and job you do, we all need accountability and oversight to do our best possible work.
+How we receive that accountability and oversight varies considerably based on the industry, who we work for, and our job levels.
+But for the sake of argument, I’m going to wrap them all up under the familiar title of a manager.

 Working from home generally means a drastic reduction in the presence of your manager in the day-to-day of it.
-There is usually less oversight and less accountability than in an environment surrounded by our peers.
-This can be a great thing for peace of mind as well as productivity, but we need to still acknowledge the value of having someone in that role.
+As a result, there is usually less oversight and accountability than in an environment surrounded by our peers.
+This position can be great for peace of mind and productivity, but we still need to acknowledge the value of having someone in that role.

 Forget about the lousy managers who want to ride you like a mule, punish your every misstep, and ultimately take all the credit.
-Focus instead on the managers who support you, who make problems go away, and who offer you accountability to help you stay on track.
+Focus instead on the managers who support you, make problems disappear, and offer you accountability to help you stay on track.
 Channel that manager.
 “Be your own boss” is not a euphemism for “don’t have a boss.”
-Keep yourself on track, check in with yourself, make sure to give yourself the support and accountability you need.
+Keep yourself on track, check in with yourself, and give yourself the support and accountability you need.

 5. Watch TV (No, Seriously.)

-We’ve talked so far about some of the work from home productivity challenges that come with the freedom of that setting.
-But remember, that same freedom is also one of the biggest positives here.
+We’ve talked about some of the work-from-home productivity challenges that come with the freedom of that setting.
+But remember, that same freedom is also one of the biggest positives.
 No one is suggesting that you over-organize and regiment your day until it becomes the same rigid stressful thing that working in-office used to be.

-It’s okay, even beneficial, to take advantage of the freedom and flexibility you get when you’re in charge of your own workspace.
-You’re not limited to the least-common-denominator workday that is most productive for an average member of a certain workforce.
-You can build a workday that is most productive and satisfying for you specifically.
+It’s okay, even beneficial, to take advantage of the freedom and flexibility you get when you’re in charge of your workspace.
+You’re not limited to the least-common-denominator workday that is most productive for an average member of a particular workforce.
+Instead, you can build a workday that is most productive and satisfying for you.
 For me and many others, that often includes a bit of TV while working.

-If you’re working on something that doesn’t take a lot of focus and just needs to get done, try putting a show on in the background.
-It’s a great way to relax and feel more at home while you’re getting important work done.
-And it doesn’t have to just be TV, you can also:
+If you’re working on something that doesn’t take a lot of focus and simply needs to get done, try putting a show on in the background.
+It’s a great way to relax and feel more at home while completing important work.
+And it doesn’t have to be TV; you can also:

 - Play loud dance music